Cottage Cheese Breakfast Muffins with Mushrooms and Feta

 - Heat olive oil in heavy frying pan, add mushrooms and cook about 5 minutes, until mushrooms are starting to brown and all liquid has evaporated.

-- While mushrooms are cooking, combine cottage cheese, parmesan cheese, white whole wheat flour (affiliate link) , almond meal (affiliate link), baking powder, Spike Seasoning (affiliate link), eggs, and water in large plastic bowl.
+- While mushrooms are cooking, combine cottage cheese, parmesan cheese, white whole wheat flour (affiliate link) or Flaxseed Meal or Hemp Hearts if that's what you're using, almond meal (affiliate link), baking powder, Spike Seasoning (affiliate link), eggs, and water in large plastic bowl.

 - Stir together with large spoon.